 One pub you’ll also visit regularly is the college bar, Trinity’s own excellent Beer Cellar located beneath the Dining Hall.
-It’s a warm and welcoming place a few feet from your room and run by some the nicest people you’ll ever meet.
+It’s a warm and welcoming place a few feet from your room and run by some of the nicest people you’ll ever meet.
 St. Bonaventure holds its occasional student meetings in the Beer Cellar.
-A St. Bonaventure crest hangs over the bar year round.
+A St. Bonaventure crest hangs over he bar year-round.

 Walkabouts, sightseeing & travel

 Trinity is located in the center of the city.
 Right across the street from the main gate you’ll find small restaurants and coffee shops for a latte.
 One block away is the city’s main shopping street, cobblestone Cornmarket Street, for pedestrians only.

 It’s a short walk to the bus station, train station, the public library, the Ashmolean and the University Museums, shopping malls, and dozens of other shops, restaurants, pubs and theaters.
 Within two blocks are a grocery store, a drug store, cell phone shops, bank ATM machines and several boutiques and gift shops.

 While there’s a workout room at Trinity, you can purchase a summer membership at a gym in town.
 Bicycles are as common as cars in Oxford and can be rented at any number of shops around town.
 Rowboats and punts (a special kind of screwball boat propelled by poles) can also be rented if you’re in the mood to spend an afternoon on the river which flows through Oxford.